greenm01/ec4x/docs/ec4x_specs.md

 | 6+               | +3 (maximum)          |

 4. Final Effective ELI Level:
-   - Combine the effective ELI level with the mesh network modifier to determine the final effective ELI level for the detection roll.
+- Combine the effective ELI level with the tech penalty and mesh network modifier to determine the final effective ELI level for the detection roll.
 The max is ELI5.

 **Starbases operate as independent ELI units and receive a +2 ELI modifier against spy scouts.**